Binocular Vision Clinic

 The Vision & Learning Connection

-Most people are aware that blurred vision can affect a child's academic performance, but there are other visual conditions that can also have an impact.
-Reading and other close-up tasks require the eyes to focus, coordinate, and track accurately.
-Learning also relies on the brain's ability to process information quickly and efficiently, and store it for memory and recall.
+Most parents know that blurry vision can affect their child's school performance, but other vision problems can also cause trouble.
+Reading and schoolwork require the eyes to focus, work together, and track properly.
+Learning also depends on the brain's ability to process information quickly.

-Research shows that treating these underlying visual disorders can improve academic performance and help children reach their full potential in school and beyond.
+Research shows that treating these vision problems can improve your child's academic performance and help them reach their full potential.

 Why Choose our Binocular vision clinic?

-Our team of eye doctors is highly qualified to diagnose and treat binocular vision conditions.
-While all of our doctors have received residency training in various areas—which is a voluntary, additional year specialized training for an optometrist—Dr. Maggie Francisco is residency-trained in vision therapy & rehabilitation, specifically for binocular vision conditions.
-She was granted Fellowship in the American Academy of Optometry (FAAO) for her additional research and extensive study in the areas of binocular vision and vision rehabilitation.
-This level of training and accreditation goes beyond the standard optometric education and serves as a testament to her exceptional expertise and in-depth knowledge in these specialized fields.
+Our team of eye doctors is highly trained to find and treat binocular vision problems.
+All of our doctors have completed residency training in various areas—which is voluntary, additional training for an optometrist.
+Dr. Maggie Francisco has special training in vision therapy & rehabilitation for binocular vision conditions.
+She earned Fellowship in the American Academy of Optometry (FAAO) for her research and study in binocular vision and vision rehabilitation.
+This training shows her expert knowledge in these specialized areas.

 Common binocular vision conditions

-Amblyopia (lazy eye): A condition in which one or both eyes cannot see clearly, even with glasses.
-It develops in early childhood and becomes more difficult to treat with age.
+Amblyopia (lazy eye): One or both eyes cannot see clearly, even with glasses.
+This develops in early childhood and gets harder to treat as the child gets older.

-Strabismus (eye turn): A condition in which one eye turns in, out, up, or down while the other eye points straight.
+Strabismus (eye turn): One eye turns in, out, up, or down while the other eye points straight.

-Convergence insufficiency and accommodative insufficiency: Conditions in which the eyes have trouble focusing on things up close, which causes eye strain and blurred vision.
+Convergence insufficiency: The eyes have trouble focusing on things up close, causing eye strain and blurred vision.

-Eye movement disorders: Conditions that cause difficulty with saccades (rapid eye movements) and pursuits (tracking moving objects), often leading to poor reading skills and sports performance.
+Eye movement disorders: Problems with eye movements and tracking, often leading to poor reading skills and trouble with sports.

-Visual processing disorders: Conditions that cause difficulty with how the brain interprets and uses information from the eyes, like visual memory, eye-hand coordination, and processing speed.
+Visual processing disorders: Problems with how the brain uses information from the eyes, affecting visual memory and hand-eye coordination.

 Signs & Symptoms

-If you or your child experience any of the following signs or symptoms, binocular vision treatment could help:
+If you or your child experience these signs, binocular vision treatment could help:

-Headaches or tired eyes, especially after reading or screen time
+Headaches or tired eyes after reading or screen time

 Blurred or double vision